-- Tied to the goals of the specific program - Outlined in writing before the commencement of the program that may provide incentive payments - Align with the local program's organizational policies, and - In accordance with the requirements contained in the Uniform Administrative Requirements 2 CFR 200.
+- 2. A participant may receive more than one incentive for the achievement of multiple outcomes.
+Incentives will be awarded to participants through follow-up services.
+Due to availability of funds, incentive amounts may vary throughout a program year. - 3.
+Incentive and Stipends must be: - a.
+Outlined in writing before the commencement of the program that may provide incentive payments - b.
+Align with the local program's organizational policies - c.
+Are in accordance with the requirements contained in the Uniform Administrative Requirements 2 CFR 200 in regards to cost principles and audit requirements for federal awards.